victordomingos/The-No-Title-Tech-Blog/src/content/pages/projects/projects.md

   </a></h4>

   <div class="content">
 A command-line interface (CLI) utility written in (almost) pure Python to help you reduce the file size of images.
 It can process a single file, a folder's root or all images in a folder, recursively.
 Multiple image processing tasks are automatically distributed to all available cores, getting the most of the specific device being used.
+Additionally, it includes a "watch folder" feature that continuously monitors a specified folder for new image files and processes them right after they're created or placed in that folder.
   </div></div>
 </article>